techsenger/ceffx/README.md

   Java into CEF native objects cross through `libceffx`, and native CEF callbacks destined for Java handlers (`onPaint`, `onTitleChange`, etc.) cross back through `libceffx`.
 * **`libcef`** - the CEF/Chromium framework itself, loaded into the application process by `libceffx`.
-From this point on, CEF/Chromium performs the initialization and process management described below: it reads configuration, decides when a child process is needed, prepares what that child needs to know, and asks the OS to create it.
+From this point on, `libcef` performs the initialization and process management described below: it reads configuration, decides when a child process is needed, prepares what that child needs to know, and asks the OS to create it.
 * **Helper executable** - the on-disk binary `libcef` launches to create a child process: `ceffx_helper`/`ceffx_helper.exe` on Linux/Windows, or one of the `ceffx Helper*.app` bundles on macOS (see [Native Deployment](#usage-native-deployment)).